ShadowKyogre/shadowkyogre.github.com/posts/my-experiences-with-ninit-part-1/index.md

 * Specify the order daemons are started in like /etc/rc.conf, except with /etc/ninit/daemon/depends: Simple enough work around.
 Everything's also started in parallel like this.
 * Patch ninit to include a separate file for services (opt) that specifies true deps that're only run once OR modifies the depends of certain services once it's done running: Too complex, but could be done.
 * Use setup, rsetup, or sys-rsetup to do the dependency checking for shared dependencies: One of the things that the ninit docs **don't** tell you is that using nsvc as a synced or waited service is NOT a good idea (nor as a services that's in depends either).
 I really wouldn't recommend this because this makes things complex.

 # Thoughts
 ninit's good enough if you've got a static configuration that doesn't have too many depends that can be easily manually managed.
-It also doesn't seem to keep track of exit codes for error spotting (since a service could fail, but report back as finished).
+It also doesn't seem to keep track of exit codes for error spotting (since a service could fail, but report back as finished.
+This is especially bad in moutning cases unless someone writes a wrapper to do something on that error).
 However, it'll happily report if something failed to run if it was a continuous service.
-There also isn't much documentation on what the nsvc -L output incicates.
+There also isn't much documentation on what the nsvc -L output indicates.
 I'll try to document these later.

 For true depends, I'd recommend something else (at least until I can figure out how to patch the run helper in ninit to work around this).
 I'm thinking of maybe also trying out busybox init+(monit or perp), initng, OpenRC, or initscripts-fork.
 Currently, I'm interested in trying monit
 (even though this'd probably be a little too big for my own needs) since it does this dependency checking on its own and provides some additional security features that can be coded (eg: stop running a compromised service).
 The only thing that scares me about it is that it prefers pid files instead of being a direct parent of the process (as evidenced by with matching|pidfile when asking what to check for a pid).
 I just need to figure out which init system to run it from before I start trying it out.

 # Resources
 * <http://www.linuxfromscratch.org/pipermail/blfs-support/2004-March/049009.html>